delucks/colorman/README.md

 #include "/home/username/.colorsX"
 ```

-This script only works on the color pallete, all other xrdb tweaks (fonts, mouse colors, cursors, transparency) should be made in ~/.Xresources.
+This script only works on the color palette, all other xrdb tweaks (fonts, mouse colors, cursors, transparency) should be made in ~/.Xresources.

 ## Usage